KintCark/COMFYUI-ANDROID-TERMUX/README.md

 Update:Haven't tried cogvideox5b if you do and it works on termux let me know in issues.

+Update090524:now that animatediff evolved supports fp8 animatediff lighting is super fast 1step in 3 minutes 2 step in 6 and 1step 512x512 in 10 minutes! but I'm trying to figure out y the video is bad quality I've tried adding lcm lora and it's still dark flickering popcorn ceiling look I need help solving this if anyone would like to figure it out u can tell me in issues 🙂

 Prerequisites First you have to install Termux and install PRoot.
 Then install and login to Ubuntu in PRoot